 That’s why Intel started producing motherboards.
 This gave Intel control over one of the most critical components in the system.
 It was far more important to the overall quality and longevity of the system than who made the CPU, in spite of what Intel’s marketing said.
 Intel motherboards were more expensive, but not outrageously so.
-If you bought a system with an Intel motherboard in it along with a reasonable quality hard drive and power supply, it would be comparable in quality to an IBM or a Compaq, and probably a bit cheaper.
+If you bought a system with an Intel motherboard in it along with a reasonable quality hard drive and power supply, it might not quite match IBM or a Compaq quality, but it would be close, and probably a fair bit cheaper.

 It also let Intel combat overclocking.
 Intel motherboards weren’t good for overclocking, and soon gained a reputation for that.
 This was intentional.
-It kept shops that used Intel boards from selling 25 MHz CPUs as 33 MHz versions.
+It kept shops that used Intel boards from selling low-spec CPUs as the higher speed versions.
 Tom’s Hardware Guide hated this, but Intel wasn’t going after the hardware enthusiast community.
 They were chasing the mass market.
 Enthusiasts overclocking Intel CPUs so Quake would run faster usually weren’t buying AMD CPUs.
 And they weren’t buying cut-rate motherboards either, because the cut-rate boards weren’t as good for overclocking as boards from companies like Asus and Abit.

 Why Intel left the motherboard market